MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-vpn-connection-one-node.md

 ## Prepare an offer on POC1 and POC2

-On both POC1 and POC2, prepare an offer so that a user can subscribe to the offer and deploy the virtual machines.
-For information on how to create an offer, see [Make virtual machines available to your Azure Stack users](azure-stack-tutorial-tenant-vm.md).
+On both POC1 and POC2, prepare an offer so that a user can subscribe to the offer and deploy the virtual machines (VMs).
+For information on how to create an offer, see [Make VMs available to your Azure Stack users](azure-stack-tutorial-tenant-vm.md).

 ## Review and complete the network configuration table

 The following table summarizes the network configuration for both ASDK environments.
-Use the procedure that appears after the table to add the External BGPNAT address that is specific for your network.
+Use the procedure that appears after the table to add the External BGPNAT address that's specific for your network.

 ### Network configuration table